It feels like potholes are everywhere. Sometimes, a road is so riddled with the perilous pockmarks that it’s impossible to avoid them.

 They’re caused when water seeps into small cracks in the road’s surface.
 This loosens the ground underneath and can cause the tarmac to collapse.
 When it’s very cold, the holes can be made even worse due to the water freezing and expanding, and then thawing.
 Add some heavy vehicles passing over the top of it, and things crumble even more quickly.

-To give an idea of just how many potholes there are on our roads, the 2023 survey report from the Annual Local Authority Road Maintenance (ALARM) stated that 1.4 million potholes were filled in 2022; at a cost of £93.7 million.
+To give you an idea of just how many potholes there are on our roads, the 2025 survey report from the Annual Local Authority Road Maintenance (ALARM) stated that 1.9 million potholes were filled in 2024.

 Can I claim for pothole damage to my car?